FREQUENTLY ASKED QUESTIONS (FAQs)

 Q. What is the Moose Hide Campaign?

 The Moose Hide Campaign is a grassroots movement of Indigenous and non-Indigenous men and boys who are standing up against violence towards women and children.
-Over the years it has grown into a national campaign to engage all Canadians, with over 1,000 participating communities and organizations across the country.
-In addition to distributing the Moose Hide pins, the Campaign hosts both Regional and National Gatherings which include a Day of Fasting.
+Over the years it has grown into a national campaign to engage all Canadians, with over 2,000 participating communities and organizations across the country.
+In addition to distributing moose hide pins, the Campaign hosts both regional and national gatherings which include a day of fasting.
 People of all ages, backgrounds, and gender identities are welcome to attend Moose Hide Campaign events.
-Click here for more information about upcoming gatherings.
+Find out more about our next gathering.

 Q: Where did the inspiration for the Moose Hide Campaign come from?